PLEASE VISIT US AT OUR COMPLETELY UPDATED OFFICE - NOW WEST OF ROYAL YORK ROAD

 Procedure

 Dental implants can take several months to complete as the targeted area sees the remaining tooth removed before the implant is screwed into place through an incision.
 The gums are secured over the implant to set over a period of months.
 Over a number of appointments, scans of the mouth will be taken for a prosthetic tooth to be constructed and placed.
+Some of these steps may be done in conjunction with a specialist.

-A crown takes less time, but the treatment is done over two separate appointments.
+A dental crown takes less time, but the treatment is done over two separate appointments.
 The damaged tooth is shaped, and an impression is obtained for a custom fit of the crown while a temporary crown is placed over the tooth for security.
 At the next appointment, the temporary crown is removed, and the custom-made piece is properly fitted with dental cement.
+It is the same procedure for the placement of a bridge however multiple teeth will be involved.

 Appearance